beatricetotanes/sparcs-recruitment/README.md

 # Github Master Task

-SPARCS Recruitment Grop #3 Task using the C language
+SPARCS Recruitment Group #3 Task using the C language

 ## Instructions:
 1. Download file.
 Just click the "Code" button above and download the zip file.